-- If using a management PC, insert a USB flash drive into a USB port.
-If using a mobile device, ensure that it has access to the ztC Console. - 2.
-Log on to the ztC Console. - 3.
+1. If using a management PC, insert a USB flash drive into a USB port.

+If using a mobile device, ensure that it has access to the ztC Console.

+- 2. Log on to the ztC Console. - 3.
 Click Preferences in the left-hand navigation panel. - 4.
-On the Preferences page, click Product License. - Click the License Check and Manual Download bar. - For Offline License Download via URL File, click Download URL File and save the file to the USB flash drive or mobile device.
+On the Preferences page, click Product License. - Click the Offline License Check and Manual License Installation bar to display its options, if they are not already displayed. - Under Offline License Check via URL File, click Download URL File and save the file to your mobile device or USB flash drive.
 If using a USB flash drive, remove it.
 Go to a location with Internet access.